Gay British musician Elton John marries partner under new law

 “Sir Elton John and David Furnish request the pleasure of your company to celebrate their wedding on Sunday the 21st of December,” said the invitation, printed against a rose-filled background.

-John and Furnish later posted pictures from the wedding, including the exchange of vows and the menu, which featured beef short rib and caramelized onion pie, and wedding cake.
+John and Furnish later posted pictures from the wedding, including the exchange of vows and the menu, which featured beef short rib and caramelised onion pie, and wedding cake.

 Local media reported the ceremony was taking place at John’s home in Windsor, 25 miles west of London.